 - Observe chair weight limits.
 Never lean, reach or bend while seated or take friends for rides.

 - On inclines, keep chair moving slow and steady.
 Avoid sudden starts and stops.

 - Make safety checks on your chair’s tires, battery and joystick before each use.

-- Really read your owner’s manual before using your chair for the first time as it includes critical information to ensure your chair meets your expectations.
+- Read your owner’s manual before using your chair for the first time as it includes critical information to ensure your chair meets your expectations.

 - To avoid tipping over, avoid high speeds and sudden movements when turning corners.